PreSales & Sales Career Coaching

 How to break into the tech sales industry?

-To break into tech sales, you must build a solid understanding of the industry and its products.
-You can also connect with professionals in the field and network your way to the job.
+To break into tech sales, you should have a solid understanding of the industry and its products.
+You can also connect with professionals in the field to open doors for new opportunities.
 You can start as a Sales Development Representative or an Inside Sales Representative before moving to other career opportunities in tech sales.